ducqhl/hackathon/README.md

 | 4    | 0     | 0    | 0   | 1     | 1    | 1    | 0    |
 | 5    | 0     | 0    | 0   | 1     | 1    | 1    | 1    |
 | 6    | 0     | 0    | 0   | 1     | 0    | 1    | 1    |

+* Solution: The Area need to iolation is the area that have max sum of row